solrak29/dbximgs/README.md

 # dbximgs
 Using DropBox samples; I created this so I can share images with friends.
-When you have a folder with lots of images and the friend you share the folder with does not have enough space (i.e. paid version), then they can't see you images.
+When you have a folder with lots of images and the friend you share the folder with does not have enough space on DropBox (i.e. paid version), then they can't see your images.

 So I created this little app based on the sample dbximgs from DropBox.

 # config.js
 You must provide a config.js for the parameters.